 I adore hummus.
 Its light, airy texture is perfect for this time of year, where it is so gosh darn hot out, you wish you lived in an Igloo.
 And, I adore jalapeno poppers (duh, it’s spicy, of course I LOVE them).
 When I thought of combining the two, I was utterly floored to find NO ONE had thought of this marriage between them yet.
 Then, I immediately got to work testing and developing a recipe because I will be damned if someone beats me to this punch!!!

-I took all the yummy-yummy, scrumptious in my tummy ingredients, for both a jalapeno popper and hummus, did a little culinary splicing of ingredients, and came up with this magical culinary specimen.
+I took all the yummy-yummy, scrumptious in my tummy ingredients, for both a jalapeno popper and hummus, did a little kitchen splicing of ingredients, and came up with this magical culinary specimen.
 Cream cheese?
 Yup!
-Cheddar?
+Flavor?
 Uhh huh!!
 Chickpeas?
 Well of course!
 Delicious?
 You bet your forking bottom it is!!!!!

 I prepared this two ways.
 I mean, why in the heck not?
 You have a good thing, you ride that train all the way to the station!
 Then post it on your blog to share the foodie love.
 Both are extraordinary… it really depends on your taste and if you want to turn your oven on or not.

 - Prepare the hummus without baking it, so it tastes more like what you traditionally envision when you hear the word ‘hummus’. -OR-

 - Make it really taste like a jalapeno popper… top it with some panko breadcrumbs, a smidge more of parmesan to give it that traditional ‘popper’ crunch, and bake it.
 Only long enough to brown the top.
 So it still maintains a cool center, but gives the hummus an added layer of flavor when you dig in.